kcirne25/WeRateDogs-wrangle/Readme.md

 ## Datasets

-Data was provided from Udacity's database and 2 datasets will be analyzed: the WeRateDogs Twitter archive ('twitter-archive-enhanced.csv' file) and the tweet image predictions ('image_predictions.tsv' file).
+Data was provided from Udacity's database and 2 datasets will be analyzed: the WeRateDogs Twitter archive ('twitter-archive-enhanced.csv' file) and the tweet image predictions ('image-predictions.tsv' file).
+Tweet's `json` data was downloaded using Tweepy library and stored in a file called "tweet_json.txt".

-## Packages

-The project requires the installation of the following packages: `Pandas`, `Numpy`, `Matplotlib`, `Requests`, `Tweepy`, `Json` and the magic function `%Matplotlib inline`.

 ## Structure

 The structure was divided in 5 main parts:

-Part I - Introduction
+* Part I - Introduction
-Part II - Assessing
+* Part II - Assessing
-Part III - Cleaning Data
+* Part III - Cleaning Data
-Part IV - Analysis and Visualizations
+* Part IV - Analysis and Visualizations
-Part V - Conclusions
+* Part V - Conclusions

+## Packages

+The project requires the installation of the following packages: `Pandas`, `Numpy`, `Matplotlib`, `Seaborn`, `Requests`, `Tweepy`, `Json`, `Datetime` and the magic function `%Matplotlib inline`.

+## Assess

+During the development of the project, eight (8) quality issues and two (2) tidiness issues were fixed (find them below).
+It was possible to observe incorrect data types, incorrect values in a column, irrelevant columns to analyze for the purpose of the project, variables from the same 'group' in different columns and data that could be merged in the same dataframe.

+### Quality Issues

+* Timestamp column has "+0000" after time;
+* Timestamp column is a string, not a datetime object;
+* doggo, puppo, floffer and pupper columns have missing values stored as 'None';
+* doggo, puppo, floffer and pupper should be set as categorical values;
+* Exclude retweets;
+* Remove invalid dog names starting with "a", "an" and "the";
+* tweet_id should be converted to a string - Issue fixed on Tidiness section, during merging process;
+* Exclude rating numerator of "1776".

+### Tidiness Issues

+* Image prediction and tweets dataframes could be merged in the same df;
+* Dogs breed can be unified in one column.

 ## Conclusions

+The project analyzed some preferences from users subscribed in a popular account on Twitter: WeRateDogs.

+It was possible to observe that datasets with a lot of information should pass through a clean process, otherwise insights or results could present erroneous information.

+After a extensive cleanning process, it was possible to verify that the top 3 common dog breeds extracted from the dataset are golden_retriever, Labrador_retriever and Pembroke and the favorite dog development stage from Twitter's users is puppo and the least favorite is pupper.